Enablement Services Authentication

 This scope is used to interact with organization wide resources.
 This can be used for operations like creating and authenticating users.

 Client Credentials authentication is appropriate for server-to-server use cases.
-Don't expose your client credentials in client-side code, Github or any other insecure location.
+Exchange your client credentials for an access token that will be sent with subsequent requests.
+Don't expose your organization scoped access token in client-side code, Github or any other insecure location.

 User Scope